socialgene/socialgene.github.io/docs/precomputed_databases/2023_v0.4.1/aws/aws.md

 # Precomputed Databases hosted on AWS S3

+There is an additional tutorial [here](aws_instructions.md) that explains how to download and use the databases on an AWS EC2 instance.

 ## Instructions for download and use

 Install the latest version of the AWS CLI using the instructions on the [AWS CLI website](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).